- Gluten is a protein found in certain grains such as wheat, barley, and rye.

 - Read the ingredient list on the food label to see if a product is gluten-free.

-You may have heard about the gluten-free diet on TV or read about it in a magazine or online.
+You’ve probably heard about the gluten-free diet on social media or from friends or family – or just from seeing products advertised as “gluten free”.
 Despite what some people may think, the gluten–free diet is not a weight loss diet.
-The gluten–free diet is recommended by a health care provider for people who have either been diagnosed with celiac disease, an autoimmune disorder that’s triggered by gluten, or with non-celiac gluten sensitivity.
-In these cases, a gluten–free diet must be followed to heal the body and reduce signs and symptoms of celiac disease.
+The gluten–free diet is medically necessary for people who have been diagnosed with celiac disease, an autoimmune disorder that’s triggered by gluten and is prescribed by a health care provider.
+Those with non-celiac gluten sensitivity will also have been recommended to follow a gluten-free diet by their health care provider.
+For people with celiac disease, a gluten–free diet must be followed to heal the body and reduce signs and symptoms of the disease.
 Following a gluten–free diet can seem overwhelming at first, but it’s really not as hard as it might seem.
-Once you learn which foods to avoid and which foods you can eat comfortably, you’ll feel much better
+If your doctor has told you to eat only gluten-free foods, once you learn which foods to avoid and which foods you can eat comfortably, you’ll feel much better

 What is gluten?